AdrienG9/project-nextflow/README.md

 Rscript (R) version 4.3.0 (2023-04-21)
 ```

+But unfortunately Rscript command is never found no matter the Script modification in plot.nf.
+So for now, only works using conda.

 # Additional steps to be able to run for the plot

 Modify nextflow config to enable conda, then: